Yosna/Multi-Model-AI-Text-Generator/README.md

 ## Testing

 - The project includes comprehensive unit tests for all major modules: training, datasets, utility functions, loss visualization, tuning, and model/CLI behavior.
+Tests are written using `pytest` with `coverage` for reporting.
+Both are required and included in `requirements.txt`
-- Tests are written using `pytest` and are located in the `tests/` directory.
+- Tests are located in the `tests/` directory.
 - To run all tests:
   ```bash
   pytest